Ranked #1 Children's Hospital by U.S. News & World Report

 While schizophrenia is a chronic disorder that requires lifelong management, there is hope.
 With proper treatment, many children with schizophrenia are able to go to college, hold jobs and have families as adults.

-How Children’s Hospital Boston approaches schizophrenia
+How Boston Children's Hospital approaches schizophrenia

-As one of the largest pediatric psychiatric services in New England, Children’s has an experienced team of expert child psychologists, psychiatrists, neuropsychologists, social workers and other clinicians with extensive experience treating schizophrenia.
+As one of the largest pediatric psychiatric services in New England, Boston Children’s has an experienced team of expert child psychologists, psychiatrists, neuropsychologists, social workers and other clinicians with extensive experience treating schizophrenia.
 We will work with you to design a treatment plan that not only meets the individual needs of your child, but also supports the emotional well-being of the entire family.

 Children’s has long been a pioneer in developing new ideas, advances and approaches in the treatment of psychiatric disorders.
 Our research program is one of the largest at any pediatric hospital in the world, and we constantly analyze and incorporate the latest scientific data into our therapies—ensuring that all of our treatment methods have been rigorously tested and proven effective.

 We understand the many components involved in treating childhood schizophrenia, from medically managing the symptoms of the disease to educating family members and educators and locating resources in the community.
-Beginning with the initial diagnosis, your Children’s team will explain the treatment options available to you and your child and help you identify the medications, educational and activity programs and family support systems you need.
+Beginning with the initial diagnosis, your Boston Children’s team will explain the treatment options available to you and your child and help you identify the medications, educational and activity programs and family support systems you need.

 Schizophrenia: Reviewed by David R. DeMaso, MD